Baleri Italia – the trend label from Italy

 A collaboration with the famous fashion designer Nino Cerrutti came about through a takeover in 2004.
 This opened up the possibility of exclusively developing and producing innovate materials and textiles for the company for example to upholster chairs, armchairs and sofas.
 The collaboration intensified and in 2009 the company was renamed from Cerrutti Baleri to Baleri Italia.

-Website of Baleri Italia
+Website by Baleri Italia